amdigital-co-uk/docs-playbook/docs/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/Branching-&-Versioning-Shared-Code-Repositories.md

 # Versioning

 Our shared code packages use Semantic Versioning (or [SemVer](https://semver.org/)) compatible version numbers.
-These are of the format `MAJOR.MINOR.PATCH`, and one should increment different parts the version depeneding on the type of changes being made:
+These are of the format `MAJOR.MINOR.PATCH`, and one should increment different parts the version depending on the type of changes being made:

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards compatible manner, and